ironcore-dev/ironcore-csi-driver/docs/troubleshooting/troubleshooting.md

 ## Troubleshooting guide for onmetal-csi-driver

 ### CSI driver failed to start
-1. check whether kubernetes cluster have required feature-gates are enabled for csi driver
+1. Check whether the Kubernetes cluster has required feature-gates enabled for the CSI driver.
-2. check whether correct kubeconfig is provided, and it is accessible from current cluster
+2. Check whether the correct kubeconfig is provided, and is accessible from the current cluster.
-3. check cluster node is annotated with required annotations.
+3. Check cluster node is annotated with required annotations.

-### Error while create PVC
+### Error while creating PVC
-1. check whether volume(s) are available in target cluster.
+1. Check whether volume(s) are available in the target cluster.
-2. check whether volume is in targeted namespace
+2. Check whether the volume is in the targeted namespace.
-3. check whether volume satishfies required storage requirement of pvc.
+3. Check whether volume satisfies the required storage requirement of PVC.

 ### Failed to mount volume
-1. check whether machine(s) are available in target cluster.
+1. Check whether machine(s) are available in the target cluster.
-2. check whether machine is in targeted namespace and matche name matches node annotation
+2. Check whether the machine is in the targeted namespace and the name matches node annotation.
-3. check whether disk to mount is available with volume.
+3. Check whether the disk to mount is available with volume.
-4. check whether required permission and features allowed which are required for mount operation. (kind/minikube cluster may not be support mount operation)
+4. Check whether required permissions and features required for mount operation are allowed (kind/minikube cluster may not support mount operation).
-5. check disk to mount is available in /dev/disks/by-id directory.
+5. Check disk to mount is available at /dev/disks/by-id directory.